aleksandr-kirakosyan/aleksandr-kirakosyan/README.md

 # Welcome to My GitHub Profile!

-Hey there! 👋 I'm Aleksandr, a passionate and dedicated frontend developer.
+Hey there! 👋 I'm Aleksandr, a passionate and dedicated full-stack developer.
 Welcome to my GitHub profile, where you can explore my projects, contributions, and journey as a developer.
 Feel free to have a look around and don't hesitate to get in touch if you have any questions or collaboration opportunities!

 ## About Me

-I'm a frontend developer with a strong focus on creating intuitive and visually appealing user interfaces.
+I'm a full-stack developer with a strong focus on creating intuitive and visually appealing user interfaces.
 I thrive on the challenge of turning complex problems into simple, elegant solutions.
 With a keen eye for design and attention to detail, I strive to create seamless user experiences that leave a lasting impression.

 Feel free to explore my repositories to discover more projects I've contributed to!